tiwa20/pdsnd_github/README.md

 Softwares: Make sure that python is install in your machine.
 Python A text editor, like Visual Studio Code, Atom or Sublime and a terminal application.

 ### Credits
-I am so greatful for this opportunity so the credits goes to Udacity studyhub that helped me to complete this project.
+I am so greatful for this opportunity so the credits goes to Udacity studyhub that helped me a lot to complete this project.